Financing My UF MBA

 Federal student loans are the primary source of funding for MBA students.
 The University of Florida requires any student who wishes to be considered for a federal student loan to complete the Free Application for Federal Student Aid (FAFSA) on the web.
 This can be done prior to receiving your admissions decision to your program; however the determination and processing of your loan will not occur until you have been admitted.
 Students must either be a U.S. Citizen or Resident Alien in order to be eligible for federal student loans.

-Upon notice of admission, you can check the status of your financial aid online through ISIS – The University of Florida Integrated Student Information System.
+Upon notice of admission, you can check the status of your financial aid online through ONE.UF – The University of Florida Integrated Student Information System.
 More detailed questions involving financial aid should be directed to a MBA financial aid coordinator.

 Additional information regarding financial aid for graduate students can be found on the SFA website.
 Here you will be able to gain additional information regarding financial aid policies, the types of loans offered, and any other available forms of assistance for which you may be eligible.